- The Connectify error during driver install may be caused by a program that is blocking it.

 According to Connectify, this issue may be caused by another application blocking the driver installation.

-They suggest that Kaspersky antivirus may be the culprit in this case so if you have it install, try to uninstall it at least temporarily.
+They suggest that Kaspersky antivirus may be the culprit in this case so if you have it installed, try to uninstall it at least temporarily.

 You can also solve this by disabling the Self-Defense function in Kaspersky so make sure you try that too.